 Team Parent.
 Appoint a responsible team parent who can assure that all administrative and event planning, including team banner making, is attended to.
 Meet often with the team parent, treat him or her as an equal to the coaches, and include him or her in your thinking and planning.
-Team parents are automatic members of the Parents' Auxiliary, an important source of league information for you and your team.
+Team parents are an important source of league information for you and your team.
 Team Parent must also submit to a background check.